malcolmbus/MalcolmBusariAssign3/README.md

 [Link](https://github.com/malcolmbus/MalcolmBusariAssign3)

 ## Description
-This demonstrates the use of fragments, animations and canvas in Android Studio.
+This application demonstrates the use of fragments, animations and canvas in Android Studio.